AlessandroMerenda/AlessandroMerenda/README.md

-# 🤟 Hello Dev, MerrisonFord here
+# 🤟 Hello Dev.
+MerrisonFord here.

-Most data science ends with a notebook and some promising results.
-That's where I like to start.
+Most data science projects die in a notebook with some promising plots and a vague sense of hope.

-I'm drawn to the messier, more interesting questions that come after the initial "it works" moment: How do you turn this into something reliable?
-How do you deploy it without everything breaking?
-How do you make sure it keeps working when real users start hitting it with real data?
+That's where I usually start.

+I'm not interested in “it kinda works.”
+I care about what happens *after*:
+- What does it take to make this thing reliable?
+- How do you stop it from silently crashing at 3 AM?
+- How do you deploy something without making your infra team hate you?

-This is where the **engineering mindset** becomes crucial.
-I approach ML projects like I'm building software that needs to last — with proper architecture, testing, monitoring, and documentation.
-Not because it's required, but because it's the difference between a cool demo and something that actually creates value.
+This is where engineering begins.
+I build ML systems like software: with versioning, tests, monitoring, and docs written clearly enough that future-me won’t quit on the spot.
+Not because it’s trendy.
+Because it’s the difference between a cool demo and something that survives in production.

-The tools and technologies are constantly evolving, but the fundamentals of good engineering remain the same: write clean code, plan for failure, automate what you can, and always think about the person who has to maintain this six months from now.

-## What I'm building right now:

-**Production-grade anomaly detection system** — taking a computer vision model from "works in the lab" to something you could actually deploy with proper monitoring, health checks, and failure handling.

-**End-to-end ML pipelines** — because manually running scripts every time new data arrives isn't sustainable.
-Working with Airflow to orchestrate everything from data ingestion to model retraining.

-**WOLLI** — my attempt at building a personal AI system that can evolve its own components.
-It's ambitious, probably overly complex, but it's teaching me a lot about modular architecture and how AI systems should actually be designed.

-**Real MLOps workflows** — not just training models, but figuring out how to version them, test them, deploy them, and know when they're starting to fail in production.

-The goal isn't to collect technologies for the sake of it, but to understand how they fit together to solve actual problems.
+I don’t collect technologies like Pokémon.
+I figure out how they fit together so I can sleep at night.

 ---

-##  What I work with
+##  What I’m building

-**Core languages**: Python (daily), Java, Bash for automation
-**Making things work in production**: Docker, GitHub Actions, Airflow, MLflow
-**Data wrangling & ML**: pandas, NumPy, scikit-learn, PyTorch, OpenCV
-**Cloud platforms**: Azure, AWS, GCP (still learning the differences)
-**Databases**: PostgreSQL, MySQL, Redis when caching matters
-**Environment**: Linux, macOS, terminal-heavy workflow
+**Production-grade anomaly detection**
+Taking a computer vision model from "lab toy" to "you can deploy this without summoning SREs through a ritual circle".
+Monitoring, health checks, logging, the works.

+**End-to-end ML pipelines**
+Manually rerunning scripts is for masochists.
+I use Airflow to automate everything: ingestion, training, deployment.
+I like to sleep.
+Pipelines help.

+**WOLLI**
+A personal AI system that refuses to stay simple.
+Modular, evolving, occasionally unhinged.
+It reviews its own code (mostly).
+It reflects my need to build AI tools that don’t suck—and that challenge me in return.

+**Real MLOps**
+Versioning models.
+Testing them like software.
+Knowing when something’s degrading *before* a user finds out.
+You know—real stuff.

 ---

+## � What I actually use

+**Languages**: Python (daily driver), Java (when forced), Bash (because it's sorcery)
+**Infra & workflow**: Docker, GitHub Actions, Airflow, MLflow
+**ML & data**: pandas, NumPy, scikit-learn, PyTorch, OpenCV
+**Cloud**: AWS, Azure, GCP (they all do the same thing badly in different ways)
+**Databases**: PostgreSQL, MySQL, Redis (fast and angry)
+**Environment**: Linux, macOS, terminal-heavy (if it has a GUI, I don’t trust it)

+---

-##  How I think about learning
+##  How I learn

-I don't just want to learn the syntax — I want to understand **why things are built the way they are**.
+I don’t just learn tools.
+I learn **why they were built**, and **what pain they were trying to solve**.

-Why does everyone use Docker?
-What problems does it actually solve?
-When does Apache Airflow make sense versus just running cron jobs?
-How do you know if your ML system is actually working in production?

-These are the questions that drive me to build things from scratch, break them, and rebuild them better.

-This profile is a work in progress, just like my understanding of how to build systems that don't just work, but work reliably.
+I want to understand:
+- Why Docker became mandatory (beyond “it works on my machine”)
+- When Airflow makes sense and when a cron job is just fine
+- How to tell if a model is actually doing its job—or just failing creatively in silence

+If I break something, I break it hard.
+Then I fix it properly.

+---

+## TL;DR

+- Build ML systems that *actually* work in production
+- Automate pipelines so I don’t lose sleep
+- Architect code like someone will have to maintain it (because they will—it’s me)
+- Design WOLLI, my AI sidekick with commitment issues and strong opinions

+---

+*Open to opportunities where breaking things is part of the job.*